stxllastar/stxllastar.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](https://www.reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+<i>Hi!!
+You have rightfully stumbled upon my personal page :))</i> My name is Stella, and I have just completed my first year as a PhD student in Linguistics at the University of Utah.

+Although I am still in the process of developing my academic taste, I am broadly interested in interdisciplinary work that crosses the boundary between connectionist and symbolic perspectives.

+My academic background has taken a somewhat unconventional trajectory.
+I initially began in a more humanistically grounded field through American Culture Studies, which cultivated my interest in critical thinking and analytical reasoning at the societal and cultural level.
+Over time, however, my longstanding fascination with sound and quantitatively grounded research led me toward speech signal processing and AI-based speech technologies, particularly questions surrounding ASR interpretability and phonetically informed representation learning.

+As I continued working in speech technology, I gradually found myself drawn not only to technological development itself, but also to the more principled and theoretical questions underlying language structure and cognition.
+While I remain invested in computational and connectionist approaches, my broader goal is ultimately linguistic in nature: understanding the extent to which structured and gradient aspects of human language emerge from domain-general learning mechanisms, beyond language-specific biases.

+With that being said, my work broadly spans theoretical linguistics, cognitively informed empirical research, signal processing, and computational modeling.

-Put your address / P.O. box / other info right below your picture.
+#Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
+#Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.